 1) Know Your Obligations

-Know your obligations or a lawyer who is well-versed in both cybersecurity and privacy law.
+Know your obligations or consult a lawyer who is well-versed in both cybersecurity and privacy law.
 Depending on your state and industry, there may be different laws and regulations that you need to consider.
 Every few months one or more states pass new laws or regulations imposing privacy obligations on entities subject to the laws This trend will continue and may increase in pace.
-The best way to stay up-to-date is to consult with a cybersecurity and privacy lawyer who follows the latest developments and can help you navigate the ever-changing landscape.
-In addition to staying informed about the law, it’s vital to prioritize data privacy and security in your organization.
-Taking a proactive approach can help protect your customers’ data and avoid costly fines or penalties and reputational harm.
+It's important to regularly update your knowledge about laws that specifically address AI, like the EU AI Act or potential US federal regulations, which may affect how AI can be used with consumer data.

 2) Be Transparent